A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Appendix C: Facts about mean curvature flow

 \section{Appendix C: Facts about mean curvature flow}

 We find it convenient to use the level set flow formulation of the mean curvature flow.
-Under the level set flow introduced by Chen-Giga-Goto \cite{CGG} and Evans-Spruck \cite{ES}, any closed set $K$ in $\mathbb{R}^{n+1}$ generates a one-parameter family of closed sets $\{K_t\}_{t\geq0}$ with $K_0=K$.
-The closed set $K$ is said to be weakly (resp. strictly) mean convex if $K_t\subset K$ (resp. $K_t\subsetneq K$) for all $t>0$.
-When $X:=\partial K$ happens to be smooth, then $K$ is mean convex if and only if the mean curvature of $X$ is nonnegative.
+Under the level set flow, also called ``biggest flow'', introduced by Chen-Giga-Goto \cite{CGG} and Evans-Spruck \cite{ES}, any compact set $K$ in $\mathbb{R}^{n+1}$ canonically generates a one-parameter family of compact sets $\{K_t\}_{t\geq0}$ with $K_0=K$.
+The set $K$ is said to be \emph{weakly} (resp. \emph{strictly}) \emph{mean convex} if $K_t\subset K$ (resp. $K_t\subset \interior(K)$) for all $t>0$.
+If a weakly mean convex set $K$ has $C^{1,1}$ boundary and one component $S$ of $\partial K$ is such that after any small positive time, it completely enters inside the interior of $K$, we say that $S$ is \emph{strictly mean convex}.
+Recall that $C^{1,1}$ hypersurfaces become instantaneously smooth under the level set flow in small times \cite[Section 3]{Whitetopology}.
+Moreover such a boundary component $S$ is either smooth minimal, or strictly mean convex by \cite[Theorem 8.2]{ES}.

+When $X:=\partial K$ happens to be smooth, then $K$ is weakly (resp. strictly) mean convex in the previous sense if and only if the mean curvature of $X$ is nonnegative (resp. the mean curvature is nonnegative and positive somewhere).
+See for instance \cite{WhiteregMCF,Whitetopology}.